To The

 and Jane Tosh Faulkner.
 He made his home with his parents until he was 19

 years old.
-After he became his own master, he hired to P. E. Parker as a clerk
+After he became his own master, he hired to P. E. Parker as a

 in his dry goods store and worked for two years.
 In 1870 he was appointed